Last Updated on February 12, 2022 by MarcyPro

 Whichever size you decide on, don’t forget to have the correct size weight plate collars available as well.
 Collars secure your weight plates onto the bar so they don’t slide off while you are lifting.
 Look for collars that are durable and simple to put on and take off to make switching weights during your workouts quick and easy.

 One more thing to consider when purchasing a high quality weight bar is the weight capacity and tensile strength.
 If you want to lift fairly light and your goal isn’t to gain a very large amount of strength, it can benefit you to add a lower cost bar to your garage gym and vice versa.

 If you find you’ll be adding a lot of weight to your bar and or dropping it (when using rubber bumper plates,) keep an eye on having a high tensile strength.
 The higher the tensile strength of your bar, the more resistant it will be to breaking or fracturing.

 Storing Your Weight System

-There is no difference in the exercises you can do with a standard or Olympic barbell.
+When you’re doing squats and deadlifts, or any other exercise, there is no difference in choosing a standard or Olympic barbell.
 You can get a full body workout using this one simple piece of equipment, making it a great choice for a home gym.
 Here are 5 simple exercises that are good for both fitness beginners and experts.

 - Squats: Place the bar on your upper back across your shoulders and squat down as though you are sitting in a chair.
 Keep your thighs parallel to the floor, and then stand back up, keeping your back straight.